 Schneiderman was born in Flemington, New Jersey, and began her studies at Westminster Choir College in Princeton.
 She completed first her Masters and then her Artists Diploma at the University of Cincinnati College of Music.
-On graduating she moved to Germany; for two years she sang with the Heidelberg Opera Ensemble and in 1984 joined the Stuttgart State Theatre, where she remains as a company member.
-In 1998 she was made a Stuttgart Kammersängerin, then the youngest singer to be appointed to the position.
-During her tenure at Stuttgart she has made guest appearances around the world, including at Paris Opéra, La Scala, Milan, in Tel Aviv and in San Francisco.
+On graduating she moved to Germany; for two years she sang with the Heidelberg Opera Ensemble and in 1984 joined the Stuttgart State Theatre, where she continues to sing as a company member.
+In 1998 she was made a Stuttgart Kammersängerin, the youngest singer to be appointed to the position.
+During her tenure at Stuttgart she has made guest appearances around the world, including for Paris Opéra, La Scala, Milan, and in Tel Aviv and San Francisco.
 In 2008 she was honored with the Otto Hirschfeld Medal, and in 2010 awarded the Baden-Württemberg Order of Merit.
-Her recent roles include Annina (Der Rosenkavalier), Teresa (La sonnambula) and Ottavia (L’incoronazione di Poppea).